Jeremiah Spence

 Jeremiah P. Spence is a visiting professor at the University of Texas, Austin.
 He was an assistant professor at Erasmus University, Rotterdam, Netherlands.
 He taught Global and International Communication in the Erasmus School of History, Culture and Communication.
-He is a visiting researcher at Federal University of Bahia, University of Sao Paolo, and Federal University of Rio Grande do Sul.
+He is a visiting researcher at Federal University of Bahia, University of São Paulo, and Federal University of Rio Grande do Sul.

 In 2015, he completed his Ph.D. from the University of Texas in Communication and Media Studies with the dissertation titled Exploring Trends in Brazilian Television Consumption: A Quantitative Study of Major Urban Centers from 2004 to 2014 and A Case Study of Two Rural Communities in the Amazonian Region.
 Spence is the founding editor of Journal of Virtual Worlds Research.